 - Fly.
 Keep a look out for cheaper flights in the off-season.
 Car rentals from the airport.

 There’s a SISA supermarket in San Vito which is quite well sorted with fresh vegetables and butcher.
 Otherwise, bigger, better supermarkets in Custonaci.
-(Conad, Simply, SISA, a few discounters there)

 Best time to climb:

-A note about bad weather.
+Bad weather.
 Should it happen, there aren’t many rain sheltered places to climb.
 However, a few caves to run to.
 Nevertheless, the walls dries up very quickly and with the quick access to the walls, you can get back to your car in a jiff if the thunderstorm decides to stay.

 70m and 18 quickdraws would be fine for longer sport climbing routes, though 16 is the minimum.